2021 MUSC Health Women's Open

-The 2021 MUSC Health Women's Open was a tournament on the 2021 WTA Tour.
-It was played on outdoor green clay courts in Charleston, South Carolina, United States.
-It was organised with a single-year licence in 2021, held at Family Circle Tennis Center from April 12 to 18, 2021.
+The second 2021 Charleston Open (branded as the MUSC Health Women's Open for commercial reasons) was a tournament on the 2021 WTA Tour.
+It was played on outdoor green clay courts in Daniel Island.
+It was held one day after the 48th edition ended and was a replacement tournament for other tournaments that were not held because of travel restrictions, and organised by Charleston Tennis with a single-year licence in 2021, held at Family Circle Tennis Center from April 12 to 18, 2021.